tdviri/SimpleToDo/README.md

 Describe any challenges encountered while building the app.

 As someone who is new to android development, I have encountered a couple of challenges while building the app.
 One of these challenges was working with different methods and syntax that I wasn't familiar with.
-However, I have plenty of experience with Java, and there many similarities between Java and Kotlin, so I was able to learn quickly and pick up new concepts during the development of this todo app.
+However, I have plenty of experience with Java, and there are many similarities between Java and Kotlin.
+As a result, I was able to learn quickly and pick up new concepts during the development of this todo app.

 ## License